TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/Distributions/Index.rst

    ./vendor/bin/typo3 extension:activate bootstrap_package
    ./vendor/bin/typo3 extension:activate introduction

-In this case, the Introduction Package depends on the bootstrap_package, so both packages have to be installed.
+In this case, the Introduction Package depends on the Bootstrap Package (extension key: `bootstrap_package`), so both packages have to be activated.

+See more information:

+* about dependencies in :ref:`composer-extension-dependencies`
+* about finding extension keys in :ref:`find-out-extension-key`.

 Move to the **ADMIN TOOLS > Extensions** module and choose "Get preconfigured distribution" from the menu in the docheader.
 Just choose the Distribution you